Australian Cinematographers Society

 The Australian Cinematographers Society (ACS) is a not-for-profit organisation founded in 1958 for the purpose of providing a forum for Australian cinematographers to further develop their skills through mutual co-operation.

+History

+The Australian Cinematographers Society was co-founded by John Leake OAM (1927-2009), whose career started at the age of 15.
+He served as both NSW president and national president of the organisation, and became its official historian, a role he continued until his death.

 Location

-Its National Headquarters and clubhouse is located in North Sydney.
+The national headquarters and clubhouse of the ACS is located at 26 Ridge St, North Sydney.

 Mission

 The ACS states the following aims: